 The cost to open a bar varies wildly from city to city.
 Instead of relying on average numbers it’s best that you spend more time on research of the bar business in your area.

-What do you need to open a bar and make it a success from day one?
-Plan your opening night as a two-step process and schedule your soft opening and your “grand” opening.
+When opening a bar, what do you need to make it a success from day one?
+Plan your opening night as a two-step process and schedule your soft opening and your «grand» opening.

 Some bars offer a set amount of free drinks per person during their soft opening or serving a limited drink menu.